maxpetul/C3X/README.txt

   - ** Gray out build city button when too close to another city and min distance has been increased
  - Option to limit railroad movement
   - ** Fix incorrect ETAs in go-to mode
+  - ** Mitigate issue with pathfinding for units with many moves (see config file for details)
  - Removed unit limit
  - Enable free improvements from small wonders
+ - Option to share visibility among all human players in a hotseat game
  - Option to prevent autoraze and razing by players
  - Stealth attack activates even when there's only one target
  - Trespassing prevention
+  - ** Fix freeze when disembark-all job is blocked by trespassing restriction
  - Land/sea intersections
  - Adjustable anarchy length
  - "Perfume" units or improvements to control how likely the AI is to build them